benzcraddock/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

-A token is used for authentication purposes and providing users access to apps and websites.
+A token is unique and is used for authentication purposes and providing users access to apps and websites.

 2. What steps can you take in your web apps to keep your data secure?